Skip to Content

 Instructions

-1. Rinse the baby potatoes very well and cut them in 4 or 2, as needed.
+• Rinse the baby potatoes very well and cut them in halves or quarters, as needed.

-9. Mix the sour cream with the chopped parsley and sweet paprika.
+• Mix the sour cream with the chopped parsley, salt and paprika.
 Serve on top of the roasted veggies.

 Madellene